 Yes, Hilary Clinton has an underactive thyroid.
 Yes, she takes Armour, a brand of NDT for it.

-In case you’ve been living under a rock, Hilary Clinton is the former first lady of the USA and she was also the 67th United States Secretary of State from 2009 to 2013.
+To recap, Hilary Clinton is the former first lady of the USA and she was also the 67th United States Secretary of State from 2009 to 2013.
 Since then, Hilary has become the Democratic Party’s nominee for President of the United States in the 2016 election.

 Conflicting opinions arrive with every election cycle, which echoes the conflicting opinions among healthcare professionals in regards to appropriate treatment of hypothyroidism, and this is where Hilary taking NDT for her hypothyroidism joins both politics and hypothyroidism together in an interesting discussion.